 The far northern reaches of the continent have long been a draw for me and Steve.
 We’ve been to Alaska and the Yukon to hike, backpack, canoe and sightsee so many times that I’ve lost count.
-On our very first trip we took the Alaska State Ferry from Ketchikan.
-It was so easy to fly … Continue reading
+On our very first trip we took the Alaska Marine Highway System (state ferry) from Ketchikan.
+It was so … Continue reading

 “Have a good time, see you at the other end,” said the outfitter cheerily with a wave after wheeling our well-stocked canoe to the riverbank on a dolly.
 I gazed at the swift current in the middle of the broad … Continue reading

 We had just spent two and half weeks tracing the Klondike gold rush trail from Alaska to the Yukon, testing ourselves against the elements and spending 14 nights in a micro-mini tent.

 We have hiked and mountain biked around miles of trails in the Lake Tahoe area, but I can already see that after only a few weeks of having our canoe that we are going to be discovering all kinds of new terrain.
 Steve and our good friend Cindy loaded up the canoe and took off … Continue reading

 On the Hike From Hell(hole) (http://ingasadventures.com/2009/07/13/the-worst-backpacking-trip-ever/) Steve and I resolved to get a canoe, harkening back to the good memories we had of paddling on the Yukon River last summer and eschewing further backpacking trips.
 Now she was on top of the car, the maiden voyage of the little red canoe beginning with a road trip … Continue reading